cdoremus/deno-blog/posts/DRAFT_A_Comprehensive_Guide_to_Deno_KV.2023-06-11.md

   - [KV Operations](https://deno.com/manual@main/runtime/kv/operations) covers KV methods.
   - [Deno KV Transactions](https://deno.com/manual@main/runtime/kv/transactions) shows how atomic transactions work in Deno KV.
   - [Deno KV Secondary Indexes](https://deno.com/manual@main/runtime/kv/secondary_indexes) demonstrates how to create a secondary key to be used to query data in the key-value store outside of using the unique, primary-key-like id.
-- **The Deno KV API** is covered in the [API documentation](https://deno.land/api@v1.33.1?unstable=&s=Deno.Kv) covers the various public classes, interfaces, methods and variables in the Deno KV API.
+- **The Deno KV API** is covered in the [API documentation](https://deno.land/api@v1.33.1?unstable=&s=Deno.Kv) highlighting the various public classes, interfaces, methods and variables in the API.
 - **Deno Deploy** the KV implementation on DD is explained on the [Deno Deploy KV page](https://deno.com/deploy/docs/kv).
 It shows how to work with Deno KV on Deno Deploy and how the Deno KV data store is distributed and synchronized in various regions.

 ### Apps that use Deno KV

+- [SaasKit](https://github.com/denoland/saaskit) - A boilerplate for creating SAAS applications using Fresh, OAuth, Stripe and Deno KV.
 - [kv-sketchbook](https://github.com/hashrock/kv-sketchbook) - a 'dead simple' sketchbook app using Deno Fresh and KV.
 - [tic-tac-toe](https://github.com/denoland/tic-tac-toe) - the classic game built with Deno Fresh and KV.
 (https://discord.com/channels/684898665143206084/1108074003018551327/1110625440948830238)
 - [kv-notepad](https://github.com/hashrock/kv-notepad) - multiversion of a classic notepad app built with Deno Fresh and KV.
 - [PixelPage](https://github.com/denoland/pixelpage) - a shared pixel art canvas build with Deno Fresh and KV.
 - [Todo List](https://github.com/denoland/showcase_todo) - collaborative todo list build with Deno Fresh and KV.
+- [fresh-kv-demo](https://github.com/denoland/fresh-kv-demo) - a sboilerplate that uses Fresh and Deno KV for persistence.
+- [Multiplayer KV Beats](https://github.com/KevinBatdorf/beats-kv-demo) - a multi-player beat box machine using Deno KV.
+- [Reddino](https://github.com/Wave-Studio/Reddino) - A Reddit clone using Deno KV
+- [Stone, Bone, Cone](https://github.com/the-abe-train/stone-bone-cone) - a Deno KV powered take on the Rock, Paper, Scissors game
+- [Deno KV Hackathon submissions](https://github.com/denoland/deno-kv-hackathon/issues) - final entries for a recent hackathon to create apps and libraries that use Deno KV.
 ### KV Tools under development

 Deno KV is in its infancy, so there are no mature tools for working with it.
 The following is a list of some promising utilities to use with KV:

 - [Pentagon](https://github.com/skoshx/pentagon) - a [Prisma](https://www.prisma.io/)-like ORM built on top of Deno KV
+- [kv_api](https://github.com/denoland/kv_api) - a WIP demonstration of a REST-like API for invoking Deno KV operations.
 - [deno-kv-plus](https://github.com/Kycermann/deno-kv-plus) - for building safe atomic transactions (see https://mieszko.xyz/deno-kv-plus)
-- [kvdex](https://github.com/oliver-oloughlin/kvdex) - a database wrapper for the Deno KV spore.
+- [kvdex](https://github.com/oliver-oloughlin/kvdex) - a database wrapper for the Deno KV store.
 - [Otama](https://github.com/lino-levan/otama) - exposes a simple KV API, but with a lot of syntactic sugar.
 - [kv_entity](https://github.com/hugojosefson/deno-kv-entity) - a typed library for specifying and storing entities in a Deno.Kv database.
-- [Multiplayer KV Beats](git@github.com:KevinBatdorf/beats-kv-demo.git) - a beat box game using Deno KV.
+- [graphql-denokv](https://github.com/vwkd/graphql-denokv) - GraphQL bindings for Deno KV.
-- [Reddino](https://github.com/Wave-Studio/Reddino) - A Reddit clone using Deno KV